awsdocs/aws-doc-sdk-examples/workflows/cloudwatch_logs_large_query/SPECIFICATION.md

-# CloudWatch Logs big query - technical specification
+# CloudWatch Logs large query - technical specification

-This document contains the technical specifications for _CloudWatch Logs big query_, a workflow scenario that showcases AWS services and SDKs.
+This document contains the technical specifications for _CloudWatch Logs large query_, a workflow scenario that showcases AWS services and SDKs.
 It is primarily intended for the AWS code examples team to use while developing this example in additional languages.